AwesomeVisa/awesome-immigration/nomad.md

 #### [Telework (Digital nomad) Visa](https://www.exteriores.gob.es/Consulados/washington/en/ServiciosConsulares/Paginas/Consular/Telework-visa.aspx)

 - Intro: This visa is intended for nationals of third countries who travel to Spain to carry out a remote work or professional activity for companies located outside the national territory, through the exclusive use of computer, telematics and telecommunication media and systems.
-- Length of Stay: 3 years
+- Length of Stay: 1 year, but you can convert to Telework Resident Permit to stay up to 3 years